A Stochastic Large-scale Machine Learning Algorithm for Distributed Features and Observations: Analysis

 \subsubsection{Assumption 4:}

-\begin{itemize} \item The sample variance of the norms of the gradients is bounded by $M_4^2$ for all $\omega^t$, i.e.
+\begin{itemize} \item The sample variance of the norms of the gradients is bounded by $G^2$ for all $\omega^t$, i.e.

-\end{itemize} The restriction in Assumption \hyperref[as:1]{1} is reasonable and also has been used in other work \cite{harikandeh2015stopwasting}.
+\end{itemize} The restriction imposed by Assumption \hyperref[as:1]{1} provides an upper bound to the first gradient of each data point, which is a standard condition in stochastic approximation literature \cite{robbins1951stochastic}.
+Its intent is to limit the variance of the stochastic gradients \cite{nemirovski2009robust}.
 In Assumption \hyperref[as:2]{2}, only the expected loss function $F(\omega)$ is enforced to be strongly convex, whereas the individual loss functions $f_i$ could even be non-convex.
-Notice that in Assumption \hyperref[as:3]{3}, since each individual function $\triangledown f_i$ is imposed to be Lipschitz-continuous with constant $M_3$ with respect to $\omega$, both the gradient of the expected loss function $\triangledown F(\omega)$ and the individual function $\triangledown f_i$ are $M_3$-Lipschitz continuous with respect to $\omega$ and $\omega_{q,\pi_q(p)}$ for any $q\in \left\{1,2,\cdots,Q\right\}$ and any $p\in \left\{1,2,\cdots,P\right\}$.
+Notice that in Assumption \hyperref[as:3]{3}, since each individual function $\triangledown f_i$ is imposed to be Lipschitz-continuous with constant $L$ with respect to $\omega$, both the gradient of the expected loss function $\triangledown F(\omega)$ and the individual function $\triangledown f_i$ are $L$-Lipschitz continuous with respect to $\omega$ and $\omega_{q,\pi_q(p)}$ for any $q\in \left\{1,2,\cdots,Q\right\}$ and any $p\in \left\{1,2,\cdots,P\right\}$.
+Note that if $f_i$'s are $\epsilon$-Lipschitz continuous for some $0<\epsilon\leq 1$, we can take $L=1$.
 Assumption \hyperref[as:4]{4} is also standard, see e.g. \cite{harikandeh2015stopwasting}.
 Moreover, these assumptions hold for several widely used machine learning loss functions, i.e. hinge, square, logistic loss.